MRT (Bangkok): MRT Orange Line

-The BSR has proposed a 2.8 km spur monorail route to link to Impact, Muang Thong Thani from Si Rat station which is waiting for approval from the government.

 MRT Brown Line

-The 20.5 km long Brown line is under study by the OTP.
-It is proposed to run from Khae Rai, Nonthaburi to Bueng Kum with 21 stations and be a monorail line.
+The 22.1 km long Brown line is under study by the OTP.
+It is proposed to run from Khae Rai, Nonthaburi to Bueng Kum with 20 stations and be a monorail line.

 The line was originally proposed as the Gold Line by the Pheu Thai party for the Bangkok Governors election held in March 2013.
 This was in response to objections by Kasetsart University to long proposed Expressway extensions in the area.
 The line would essentially have replaced the need to build an elevated Expressway.
 However, the Pheu Thai candidate did not win the Bangkok Governor election and the Gold Line was dropped with the Deputy Minister of Transport stating that land appropriation costs were too high.
 Subsequently, OTP has reworked the Gold Line proposal into a new Brown Line following much the same route.
 As of June 2013, the route was under preliminary study by OTP.
 Public hearings on the Brown line were held in 2017.
 The MOT announced that a 14-month feasibility study into the line would be completed in 2018.
 By August 2018, OTP had completed the feasibility study and conducted public hearings.
 Although, there was much public support for building the MRT Brown line, public opposition to the N2 expressway remained high.
 OTP intends to submit the project for Cabinet approval by the end of October 2018.
 In early June 2019, the MRTA Board approved the investment plan for the Brown Line and integrated design with the N2 Expressway conducted by EXAT.
-The project is expected to be tendered in late 2021.
+The project is expected to be tendered in 2024.

 This line should not be confused with the original 2004 13 km MRT Brown Line proposal from Bang Kapi to Min Buri.
 This was subsequently merged in 2009 into an extended MRT Orange Line.